I don’t know about you… but Easter has crept up pretty quickly on me this year!

 Sometimes it’s the simple things that are the most fun.

-I do hope you manage to get a bit of time off work this Easter and that you find some inspiration from my list of things to do in Birmingham.
-I love the city because there really is so much to do.
+We do hope you manage to get a bit of time off work this Easter and that you find some inspiration from our list of things to do in Birmingham.
+We love the city because there really is so much to do.